What is SEO in Digital Marketing? Complete SEO Tutorial for Beginners

 What to Audit:

-• Mobile Friendliness: Responsive design, mobile usability
+• Mobile Optimization: Mobile-friendly design, mobile usability

 Free Audit Tools: